‘Pull over now’: 12-year-old driving stolen forklift leads police on hourlong chase

 Police can also be heard telling the child to “pull over now.”

 The boy, whose identity was not revealed because he’s a minor, was taken into custody and put into a juvenile detention center Saturday night.
-No one was injured during the pursuit.
+No one was injured.

 Police said the investigation is ongoing.